aamersadiq/aamersadiq.github.io/_posts/2025-01-03-Services - Observability in Azure.markdown

     </li>
     <li><span style="font-weight: bold;">Threat Protection: </span>
         <ul>
-            <li><span style="font-weight: bold;">Advanced Threat Detection: </span>Uses built-in intelligence to detect threats across your workloads, including VMs, containers, and databases.
+            <li><span style="font-weight: bold;">Advanced Threat Detection: </span>Uses built in intelligence to detect threats across your workloads, including VMs, containers, and databases.
 This includes detecting unusual or malicious activities and alerting you to potential threats.
             </li>
             <li><span style="font-weight: bold;">Integration with Microsoft Defender: </span>Provides additional layers of protection by integrating with Microsoft Defender for Cloud to offer advanced threat protection and insights.
             </li>